TechnoNenehno/AMS_seminar/README.md

 ## Docker information
 1. Git pull from the provided link above.
 (Main branch!)
 2. Build docker image.
-Training parameters can be adjusted in the entry.sh file.
+Training parameters can be adjusted in the entry.sh file before building.
+4. Run the built image with: ""

 # Light-weight Deformable Registration using Adversarial Learning with Distilling Knowledge
 ### Summary